-Future Impacts of Accounting Pronouncements-NTASC has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 87, Leases; and No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, effective for the year ending December 31, 2020, and No. 91, Conduit Debt Obligations; and No. 92, Omnibus 2020, effective for the year ending December 31, 2021.
-NTASC is, therefore, unable to disclose the impact that adopting GASB Statements No. 87, 89, 91, and 92 will have on its financial position and results of operations when such statements are adopted.
+Future Impacts of Accounting Pronouncements-NTASC has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period; and No. 93, Replacement of Interbank Offered Rates, effective for the year ending December 31, 2021, No. 87, Leases; No. 91, Conduit Debt Obligations; No. 92, Omnibus 2020; and No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a suppression of GASB Statement No. 32, effective for the year ending December 31, 2022, and No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; and No. 96, Subscription-Based Information Technology Arrangements, effective for the year ending December 31, 2023.
+NTASC is, therefore, unable to disclose the impact that adopting GASB Statements No. 87, 89, 91, 92, 93, 94, 96, and 97 will have on its financial position and results of operations when such statements are adopted.

-Deficit Net Position-At December 31, 2019, NTASC reported a net position deficit of \$56,363,633.
+Deficit Net Position-At December 31, 2020, NTASC reported a net position deficit of \$55,557,122.
 The deficit is caused by long-term obligations that are greater than currently available resources.